FOLLOW US

 • photo ID such as a passport or residence permit

 If you are driving a vehicle that does not belong to you, you may need written permission from the registered owner.
-You are not allowed to drive on a provisional license.
+You are not allowed to drive on a provisional licence.

-If you’re living in the Netherlands, check the living in guide for information on requirements for residents.
+If you’re living in the Netherlands, check the driving requirements for residents.

 Driving regulations

 Traffic offences can carry heavy, on-the-spot fines.
-If you are fined, always ask for a receipt.
+If you pay a fine, always ask for a receipt.

 Watch out for trams.
 They have priority over other traffic.
 You must stop if a tram or a bus stops in the middle of the road to let passengers on and off.